- Identify non-Mendelian inheritance patterns such as incomplete dominance, codominance, multiple alleles, and sex linkage from the results of crosses

 What ratio of offspring would result from a cross between a white-eyed male and a female that is heterozygous for red eye color?

 Discoveries in fruit fly genetics can be applied to human genetics.
-When a female parent is homozygous for a recessive X-linked trait, she will pass the trait on to 100 percent of her male offspring, because the males will receive the Y chromosome from the male parent.
+When a female parent is homozygous for a recessive X-linked trait, the parent will pass the trait on to 100 percent of the male offspring, because the males will receive the Y chromosome from the male parent.
 In humans, the alleles for certain conditions (some color-blindness, hemophilia, and muscular dystrophy) are X-linked.
 Females who are heterozygous for these diseases are said to be carriers and may not exhibit any phenotypic effects.
-These females will pass the disease to half of their sons and will pass carrier status to half of their daughters; therefore, X-linked traits appear more frequently in males than females.
+These females will pass the disease to half of their male offspring and will pass carrier status to half of their female offspring; therefore, X-linked traits appear more frequently in males than females.

 In some groups of organisms with sex chromosomes, the sex with the non-homologous sex chromosomes is the female rather than the male.
 This is the case for all birds.
 In this case, sex-linked traits will be more likely to appear in the female, in whom they are hemizygous.